How does Company Car Tax work?

-If you are employed by a company and you get given a vehicle which you can use for personal use (you take it home), then you will pay company car tax.
-The exception to this rule is if you are a Partner of a Partnership or a Member of a Limited Liability Partnership (LLP), or if you are are the proprietor of your own business.
-Directors of Limited companies still have to pay company car tax.
+If you are employed by a company and you get given a vehicle which you can use for personal use (you take it home), then you will pay tax for your company car.
+The exception to this rule is if you are a Partner of a Partnership or a Member of a Limited Liability Partnership (LLP), or if you are the proprietor of your own business.
+Directors of Limited companies still have to pay tax for their company cars.

-You do not need to pay company car tax if the car in question is only used for work.
+You do not need to pay tax if the car in question is only used for work.
 This means that it is left at your employer’s place of work every night and weekend and is used strictly for work reasons only.
-Your employer can advise the HMRC that this is a “pool” car and you won’t need to pay company car tax.
+Your employer can advise the HMRC that this is a “pool” car and you won’t need to pay tax.

 What is Business Mileage?